trigg3rX/triggerx/README.md

 ## How it Works

-TriggerX utilizes cross-chain messaging between Ethereum and TRON to handle automation tasks:
+Trigg3rX utilizes cross-chain messaging between Ethereum and TRON to handle automation tasks:

 - **Backend:** Implemented with Node.js, it handles secure data flow between the TRON blockchain (via TronWeb) and Ethereum (via Ethers.js).
 - **Smart Contracts:**